yihao03/tp/docs/DeveloperGuide.md

 - Icons from [Material Design Icons](https://materialdesignicons.com/).
 - Diagram styling adapted from [PlantUML Standard Library](https://plantuml.com/stdlib).

+### AI Assistance Acknowledgement

+Parts of this project were developed with assistance from AI tools (e.g., ChatGPT/Copilot/Claude Code).
+Specifically, AI was used for:
+- Documentation proofreading and polishing
+- Code debugging guidance
+- Suggesting alternative implementations
+- Generating and refining some test cases

+All design and implementation decisions were made by our group, and AI-generated content was reviewed and adapted to ensure understanding and correctness.

 ---

 ## **Setting up, getting started**